Photography Beyond Tele-Babble

 “LONGE – 44 LENINGRAD” by Goran Gnaudschun is a narrative report on the ‘scene’ which brings together an insi-der’s view and a documentarist’s scruting of the punk-world.
 The photos of the day-to-day stress of the Potsdam band ’44 LENINGRAD’ in 1996 reconstruct the highpoints of tou-ring as the other side of normal life, but also as an excep-tion to run-of-the-mill punk life.
 Somewhere between Hoyerswerda and Riesa in provincial eastern Germany there is the final farewell to the cloying sweetness of BRAVO – so beloved of its twelve year-old, pop-mad readers – and Gnaudschun, photographer and guitarist in one, is left with no alternative other than to join in the brow-beaten, dead-end fun.

+Between 1992 and 1996 ’44 LENINGRAD’ played like a Russian show-bandon drugs.
+While a concertina still echoes in the imaginary beech grove, folksy melodies are assassinated by a barrage of guitar-fire and a percussionist who is apparently hell-bent on a break-neck pursuit of a demented crowd of drunken Budjonny riders, undaunted by their reputation as the elite mounted messengers of the Russian Revolution.
 I he band calls this form of total invovement ‘Russian Speed Folk’.
 Of course they like best to howl in Russian and even the dulcet tones of the balalaika cannot mollify these ‘parti-sans from Amur’.
 What Lenin described as the selfdefence of the proletarian state: here the launch-phase of the rocket-firing ‘Katjuschas’ finds its metal-infested voice.
 Does this then mean ’44 LENINGRAD’ voluntarily Russified, nostalgic Eastern Bloc group with a tendency to Stalinist platitudes?
 Is this Anti-Americanism in practice?
 No, a thousand times, no. Goran Gnaudschun’s photos are a catalogue of the per-manence of stylistic inconsistency, as lived by the band and its friends – as a balancing act between diamond-hard indi-viduality and a yearning for heart-warming group-activities.
 “I use photography because the reference to reality matters to me.
 Of course the pictures are a pack of lies.
 They are just subjective view of the world.
 But I can’t seperate myself from this direct link to everything outside” says Gnaudschun.

 As the artist himself points out, “You can see from the pic-tures that they could only have been made by someone in eastern Germany who had actually been there.”
 Gnaudschun’s trump-card is the casual, unforced quality of his photographic perspective.
 Being part of the band gives the photos their raw sound, even street credibility – it’s a distraction, but the same time it sharpens the view and accentuates problem scenarios.
 These photos have a textu-re which yields much more than an illustrated history of the band could ever do.
 “LONGE – 44 LENINGRAD” speaks a form of non-corrupt language beyond words and operates on an atmospheric plateau that is both evocative and distancing.
 Gnaudschun’s pictures, clamped between the camera lens and the guitar strings, need no interpretative feedback, because they are already so unusually musically sensitive to so many links and connections.